geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/backups.md

 Next, rename the file with the format "ggc-backup-YYYY-MM-DD.jsonl" so that the file name contains the date that the backup was made.

 Next, compress the file.
 The compressed file will have the name "ggc-backup-YYYY-MM-DD.jsonl.zip" and will be much, much smaller, typically 10% or less.
+For example, as of May 2024, the uncompressed file was around 1 MB, and the compressed file was 87 KB.

 Finally, upload the file to the geogardenclub "backups" repo.
 When done, the repo will look something like this: